Exploring this ancient Croatian wonder through the camera’s eye

 Where to Stay

 We stayed at the Imperial Hilton immediately outside the city wall on the north side.
 It was perfect in every way, and it helped to have a gorgeous view of the walled city from our balcony.
 There are many options for accommodations within the ancient city and in the greater Dubrovnik area.
-Keep in mind that no cars are allowed within the city walls.
+Keep in mind there are no cars allowed within the city walls.
 If you have luggage, that could become quite a challenge based on the location of the accommodation.

 Final Thoughts